Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 1. Once the function app was updated, you need to:
    - Follow the steps in ["Entra ID authentication not enabled"](#Entra-ID-authentication-not-enabled) to actually enable the Entra ID authentication in the function app.
-   - Re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page.
+   - Re-upload the SPFx package (as-is, no change is needed) to the app catalog, and then re-validate the trust in the API access page.
-   - Edit the WebPart properties to update the client ID.
+   - Edit the WebPart properties to update the client ID and the function app key.

-### Entra ID authentication not enabled

-After the provisioning completed, the Entra ID authentication appears to be enabled, although it is not.
-To actually enable it, go to function app > Authentication > Edit the Identity provider > Select `Allow requests from any application (Not recommended)` and Save.

-### Some resources are in preview
+### Some features are in preview

 - Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
 - The Graph resource provider for Bicep is currently [in preview](https://learn.microsoft.com/graph/templates/quickstart-create-bicep-interactive-mode?tabs=CLI).